N-benitha/backend/README.md

 ### Workflow Example

 1. Admin creates projects and assigns developers
-2. The developer submits change requests for assigned projects
+2. Developer submits change requests for assigned projects
 3. Approver reviews and approves/rejects requests
 4. All users can view reports and track progress